Clicky

 My work flows through many channels — ceremony, guidance, teaching, healing, and the ceramic arts — all of them anchored in singing, the ancient ceremonial chants, our share wisdom, and the living memory of our people.

 Rooted in Taíno cosmology and nourished by our earth-based traditions, Sacred Taíno Healing is a living space of remembrance.
-Here, we restore a relationship with the land, the spirits, and the stories that shaped our ancestors.
-Through ceremony, creative expression, and community
+Here, we restore our relationship with the land, the spirits, and the ancestral traditions and stories carried through generations — practices still alive in our communities today.
+Through ceremony, creative expression, and community learning, we continue the work our people began long before us, tending the fire of identity, healing, and belonging.

 Sacred Taíno Healing is both a homecoming and an offering: a place where ancestral knowledge meets contemporary need, and where each person is invited to return to their deeper self with dignity, clarity, and reverence.